 - What are the technical capabilities of systems that may need to integrate with each other?

 - How do you bring all of this together to a reality?

 Jesse: Thank you for your time Bruce, I appreciate it.

 Bruce: Thanks, guys.

-If you’d like to find out more about Bruce and Meld Strategies you can find their website here.
+You can find out more about Bruce and Meld Strategies on their website.